Ion Stoica's Home Page

 Computer Science Division at University of California,

-Berkeley.
-I am a co-founder and I am currently on part-time leave at Databricks.
-I am also a co-founder of Conviva Networks.
+Berkeley, and currently I am leading RISELab.
+I am also a co-founder of Databricks, and a co-founder of Conviva Networks.
 Here is a short bio.

 - Contact information: